7 Essential Tips

 There are several ways of helping yourself in remembering to get back to a certain email later.
 You can mark an email as unread so it would stay in your inbox, but you'll have to do so each time you open that email just to check what's so important about it.
 Another more convenient option is to star a message.
 You can do so in one click and it'll allow you later to easily find and group those messages.
 While it's a good option, it still lacks some flexibility.

 By default, Gmail allows you to set a single star (a yellow one) for Gmail messages.
 In case this is not enough for you, you can enable more stars and some other symbols for marking your messages.
 Go to Settings and, under the General tab, you can manage the available stars options.
 This includes other colors and some other symbols which would attract your attention and categorize your messages.
-The only downside is that you'll have to cycle through them all before you get to the one you want.
+But there are obvious downsides to gmail stars: you'll have to cycle through them all before you get to the one you want and there's no way to make Gmail sort by star color if you want an additional layer of organization.

 NetHunt CRM tip: Use Follow-ups

 Follow-ups in NetHunt CRM are similar to the native Gmail stars, but help you to organize emails and records even better.
 You can set color-coded flags for records and emails and NetHunt CRM will create a follow-up for it.
 But the most important aspect of Follow-ups is that you can set a date for them, letting you quickly create tasks with due dates.
-Follow-ups are all grouped by due dates and available from the left Gmail sidebar to serve as your To-Do task list.
+Follow-ups are all grouped by due dates and it will make Gmail show tasks in sidebar where they are easily accessable.

 5. Organize messages using labels

 Sometimes it comes as a surprise that there are no folders in Gmail.
+So the question arises: how to manage Gmail inbox without folders?
 You can't create one and store emails inside like you do with files in Windows or macOS.
 As an alternative, Gmail suggests you use labels.
 They help you to tag emails, organize and find them faster by those tags.
 One major advantage of labels over folders is that an email can have several labels, while it can not be a part of several folders.
 This makes it easier to categorize messages when they fall under different categories.

 Gmail has several labels preconfigured by default (inbox, drafts, archived and everything else in the left sidebar is, technically, labels), but you can create your own labels.
 Go to Settings and open the Labels tab.
 At the bottom, you can create a new label and add it to the sidebar.
 This would allow you to assign custom labels to every message you need.
 Additionally, you'll see those labels in the inbox which is great for navigation.